dobtco/wintersmith-knowledge-base/contents/articles/screendoor/responses/searching_for_responses.md

 ### Filtering by statuses and labels

-The sidebar of your project's Responses page provides a few handy shortcuts to narrow your search results to a single [status](/articles/screendoor/responses/using_statuses.html) or [label](/articles/screendoor/responses/using_labels.html).
+The sidebar of your project's Responses page provides a quick way to narrow your search results to a single [status](/articles/screendoor/responses/using_statuses.html) or [label](/articles/screendoor/responses/using_labels.html).

 ![Status and label sidebars on the Responses page.](../images/search_responses_6.png)